Michelle Bigler, Educator

 Multi aged students worldwide work with and industry leaders and community members to design a safe, hand held, 3D printed, sustainable lantern.
 Mechanical and electrical engineering skills are not only learned, but applied, and refined using the design thinking model.
 Global collaboration is established through various means: Skype, in country visits, guest speakers, email and hand-written letters.

 Currently, Engineering Brightness is in nine different countries.
-Over one hundred lanterns have been made and distributed.
+Over five hundred lanterns have been made and distributed.
 Feedback has been recorded and shared on the lanterns.
 Every person involved in Engineering Brightness has learned how to be an engineer, philanthropist, and positive local and global citizen.

 Engineering Brightness is merging engineering with compassion to impact authentic, real world problems today!